CarlosGomAya/Evidence-Implementation-of-Lexical-Analysis-For-Feedback-/README.md

 test_dog.
 test_hello.

-Python:
+### Python

 python3 regexp.py

 ---

 ## Complexity

 The automaton reads each character once, so the time complexity is O(n).

 The regex behaves in a similar way for this case.

 For these short words, both approaches have almost the same performance.

 ---

 ## References

-Class notes and examples
+Class notes
-Sudkamp, T. (2006).
-Languages and Machines: An Introduction to the Theory of Computer Science (3rd ed.).
-Addison-Wesley. https://www.geeksforgeeks.org/finite-automata-introduction/
+Sudkamp, T. (2006). *Languages and Machines: An Introduction to the Theory of Computer Science*
+https://www.geeksforgeeks.org/finite-automata-introduction/
 https://docs.python.org/3/library/re.html